Roger Martínez

-Roger Beyker Martínez Tobinson (/es-419/; born 23 June 1994) is a Colombian professional footballer who plays as a winger or forward for Saudi Pro League club Al-Taawoun and the Colombia national team.
+Roger Beyker Martínez Tobinson (/es-419/; born 23 June 1994) is a Colombian professional footballer who plays as a winger or forward for Pro League side Al-Shabab and the Colombia national team.

 Club career

 Early career

 He began playing on 11 November, Juventus and Expreso Rojo, a team with which he became champion.
 He was also called to the selection of his Cartagena province.
 Later he had a brief stint at Academia de Crespo and from there he went to a training school in Medellín called Student.
 At the age of 17, he was offered to go to Argentina, arriving at Boca Juniors where he was tested for a few months; although they were impressed by him, he could not play official matches because he was not with his parents.
 He returned to Colombia to later return to Argentina, this time to Argentinos Juniors where he spent 6 months and suffered the same fate as in Boca.
 Then his representative would get him a chance at Racing.